 From £50 / hour · Cheetham Hill, Manchester

 Guerrilla Studios is a music recording studio located in Cheetham Hill, Manchester.
-To contact or book Guerrilla Studios you can send them a message directly on MusicWise or call the studio on +441614010996.
+To contact or book Guerrilla Studios you can send them a message directly on MusicWise.
 The team at Guerrilla Studios will respond to your online booking request quickly within their working hours to answer your questions and discuss your booking.
 We hope that your recording goes well.

 Analog Music Productions at Guerrilla Studios.
 We offer traditional fully analog recording facilities for Bands, Recording Artists, Classical musicians, voiceovers and podcasts.
 When it comes to music we utilise only traditional reel to reel multitrack recording and vintage outboard hardware to produce an authentic recording experience and quality production.
 Making the magic of analog recording affordable and accessible to a new generation of artists while providing efficient workflow in an intimate and comfortable environment.